hturner/conf-management-proposal/out/conference-management-proposal.md

 ### Development Stage (May - June)

-Hacing decided on a CMS, Steph will work on putting the system into production, ready for use by useR!
+Having decided on a CMS, Steph will work on putting the system into production, ready for use by useR!
 2018 and the next satRdays.
 This will include creating standard text where possible e.g. for abstract submission instructions, and creating templates that reuse parameters, e.g. abstract submission deadlines.

 Given previous experience of testing each CMS, the team will decide how best to test the system.
 A certain amount of testing will be done by each team member.
 Members of the community may be invited to comment on the website and to test the system, in particular this may be necessary to fully test accessibility for the visually impaired.